saarasat/finglish-app-otm-2019/Documentation/Architecture.md

 ## Application logic

-The classes which hold information of the game are Question, Game and User.
+The classes which hold information of the application are Question, Game and User.
 Each game has ten questions and each game belongs to a single user.
-A question can appear in many games.
+A single question can appear in many games.

 Main part of the application logic is handled by the GameService-class.
 It offers several methods that are used during playing and creating games, questions and users.